Entitled Potential Pet Owner Berates Shelter Volunteer After Learning the Cat They Saw a Year Ago Has Already Been Adopted

 The prospective cat owner introduced themself as someone who visited the shelter the previous year.
 They said their friend adopted a short-tailed cat named Mimi.

 The shelter volunteer asked if everything was okay with Mimi and to say hi to the cat for her.
-They then asked the shelter volunteer if she was still affiliated with the organization as they were looking for a specific cat.
+They then asked the shelter volunteer if she was still affiliated with the organization, as they were looking for a specific cat.

-Unfortunately for the adopter, Leo already found his forever home.
+Unfortunately for the adopter, Leo has already found his forever home.
 The shelter volunteer said the adopter could still stop by the shelter.

 Unimpressed by the conversation, the shelter volunteer ended the chat